adamzolyak/leaky-pipelines/readme.md

 ## Testing

-1. run `docker-compose up -d --build` in a terminal
+1. run `sh test-up.sh` in a terminal

-Optionally remove flags as needed:
-`-d` detached mode
-`--build` rebuild images

-2. test at `http://localhost:8080/your_page_here.html` in your browser
+2. test at `http://localhost:8080/` in your browser